clecherbauer/docker-hosts/README.md

 Inspired by [`costela/docker-etchosts`](https://github.com/costela/docker-etchosts).

 ## Supported Setups
-- linux
+- Directly in Docker
+- Linux (Tested with Ubuntu 20.04)
-- macOS with Docker-Desktop
+- MacOS with Docker-Desktop
--
+- Windows with Docker-Desktop

 ## Installation